Long Slit MOS Observations

 tools or package parameters.

 Several TA methods are provided within the NIRSpec MOS observation APT template for use with the pre-defined long slits or a custom designed MSA Configuration.
 For example, the JWST NIRSpec wide aperture target acquisition (WATA) observing sequence uses the S1600A1 wide aperture to perform target acquisition of moving science targets, stationary science targets, and stationary offset targets fainter than AB ~ 12.4 mag.
-WATA enables science observations that utilize any of the NIRSpec defined apertures.
+WATA enables science observations with any of the NIRSpec apertures.

 The Quadrant 4 field points